-Graduate programs in education were initiated in 1975; in business administration in 1979; in public administration in 1989; in nursing in 1992; in technology in 1997; in accountancy in 1998; in computer science in 1999; in information systems (now business informatics) and in teaching in 2001; in industrial/organizational psychology and liberal studies in 2004, school counseling and community counseling in 2005; communication and executive leadership and organizational change in 2006; Health Informatics in 2007; English in 2008.
-NKU will begin offering an Ed.D. in fall 2008.
+Graduate programs in education were initiated in 1975; in business administration in 1979; in public administration in 1989; in nursing in 1992; in technology in 1997; in accountancy in 1998; in computer science in 1999; in information systems (now business informatics) and in teaching in 2001; in industrial/organizational psychology and liberal studies in 2004, school counseling and community counseling in 2005; communication and executive leadership and organizational change in 2006; health informatics in 2007; English in 2008. and the Ed.D. in 2008; computer information technology in 2009; and, public history in 2010.
 We also offer numerous certificate programs.
 New graduate programs are planned to meet the demands of our growing population.